Household Chemicals & Computer Recycling

 • Aerosol paints

 • Solvents (mineral spirits, stains, paint strippers, preservatives, sealers)

-* Latex/water based paints are not considered hazardous.
-Allow paint to dry out, or mix it with kitty litter or sawdust, before placing in the trash cart.
+* Latex/water-based paints are not considered hazardous.
+Allow paint to dry out, ( mix it with kitty litter or sawdust to make it dry faster) before placing the can in the trash.

 • Unused or expired medications (medications can also be dropped off at Police Stations citywide)

 Misc Household Hazardous Waste

 • Compact fluorescent light bulbs and tubes (CFL) (see more recycling locations)